 - DVDs and streaming content are acquired very selectively, primarily in response to faculty demand.

 - Yale Library has extensive microform holdings supporting linguistics.
 However, due to the increasing conversion of microform collections to digital formats and the interlibrary loan availability of microform sets from the Center for Research Libraries, microform supporting linguistics is now acquired on demand only.

 - Yale Library supports research enabled by vital tools in other formats such as data collections, linguistic corpora, software, research papers, and specifications, primarily in response to researcher requests.

 As a social science area, the Linguistics collection includes materials in English and other languages provided that linguistics or language documentation are the focus.
 DASHRS (Department of Area Studies and Humanities Research Support) librarians collect material about the major languages of specific world regions as part of their broader collection development goals, both alone and collaboratively, and such content includes linguistic aspects.
-Please see our regional area collection development statements for more details.
+While the Linguistics collection includes sociolinguistics, some collections (such as Political Science, Sociology, and Psychology) collect some interdisciplinary materials.
+Please see our topic-based and regional area collection development statements for more details.